RajeshPatkarInstitute/Stack-Widget/README.md

 # Stack-Widget

   Widget is an application, or a component of an interface, that enables a user to perform a function or access a service.<sup>[1](https://www.lexico.com/definition/widget)</sup>.
-Stack-Widget is the client-side component that allows access to STAAS ( Stack As A Service Infrastructure )
+Stack-Widget is an access component that allows interaction with STAAS ( Stack As A Service Infrastructure )

 # Welcome to Stack-Widget